BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 ### Batch size and gradient accumulation steps

 Next up is `Batch size` and `Gradient accumulation steps`.
-These two settings (multiplied together) define how many images the trainer looks at before updating its understanding of what `fr3nchl4dysd15` means.
-I've seen quite a few tutorials that recommend setting these values higher than the defaults of `1` and `1`.
-If you do, `Batch size` will define how many images are loaded onto your GPU at once for learning, and `Gradient accumulation steps` will define how many of those batches are viewed by the trainer before updating its understanding of the concept it is learning.
-However, every time I tried using different (higher) values in these settings, I found that the output embedding did not generate images that matched the input images as closely as I would like (indeed, the higher the numbers, the more the variance).
-So I always use the default values of `1` and `1`.
+These two settings (multiplied together) define how many images the trainer looks at before updating its understanding of what `fr3nchl4dysd15` means. `Batch size` defines how many images are loaded onto your GPU at once for learning, and `Gradient accumulation steps` defines how many of those batches are viewed by the trainer before updating its understanding of the concept it is learning.
+In other words, `Batch size x Gradient accumulation steps` defines the number of images that SD looks at before updating its training.

+Ideally, you want the result of `Batch x Gradient` to be the same as the number of images you are training on, so that SD looks at every one of your input images before updating its understanding of the character.
+(And the result should never be _more_ than the number of input images.)

+If your GPU can handle it, the ideal (with 8 training images) is to set `Batch size` to `8`, and `Gradient accumulation steps` to `1`.
+This will give the fastest training possible.
+However, if that combo causes out-of-memory errors for your GPU during training, set `Batch size` to `4`, and `Gradient accumulation steps` to `2`.
+And if that _still_ doesn't work, try a `Batch` of `2` and a `Gradient` of `4`.

+### Input and output directories

 `Dataset directory` should be set to the path on disk (accessible to A1111) where the input images and tagging text files are stored.
 This can be whatever you like.